Skip to main content

 • To develop an understanding of the character, processes and methods of research.

-• To build confidence in approaching, using and appraising the research literature.
+• To build confidence in approaching, using and appraising the Computer Science and related literature.

-• To enhance skills required to define, propose and plan a substantial individual project.
+• To enhance skills required to define, propose, plan and execute a substantial individual project.

-• To grow awareness of the ethical and professional issues that arise in research.
+• To grow awareness of the ethical and professional issues that arise in project work.

 Outline Of Syllabus

-Students will either select a project from a list offered by potential supervisors or propose and refine a project proposal with an academic supervisor.
+Students will either select a project from a list offered by potential supervisors or propose and refine a project proposal with a supervisor.
 In every project there will be a research component and a design, programming and/or analytic element.

-1. Research: Background research will be undertaken in the selected topic using the skills developed in earlier
+1. Research: Background research will be undertaken in the selected topic using skills developed in the first

-modules with access to library and online resources.
-The supervisor will advise on quality of sources and
+part of the module using library and online resources.
+The supervisor will advise on the quality of sources

-2. Development and Analytic Skills: The core of the project will involve carrying out the project plan largely
+2. Development and Analytic Skills: The core of the project will involve defining and carrying out a project

-3. Report: A report will be prepared, describing the technical background, the work undertaken, the analysis of
+3. Report: A report will be prepared, describing the technical background, the work undertaken, the analysis and

-results and directions for further work.
-Guidance on the style and content of an academic dissertation will
+evaluation of results and suggestions for further work.
+Guidance on the style and content of the report will

 be provided by means of examples and through the supervisor.